 The SWSC at EMCC became the only testing center in Arizona to offer the national certification exam for Health Care Interpreters in the languages of Spanish, Mandarin Chinese and Arabic through the Certification Commission for Healthcare Interpreters (CCHI.) http://www.cchicertification.org/testing-centers-a-schedule All administration fees go towards student scholarship funds! :)

 This program is part of the Allied Health Institute at EMCC, which helps students succeed by offering educational networks and professional opportunities within their selected field(s) of study.

-The two day industry driven Interpreter Conference brings students, alumni, interpreters, managers, recruiters and expert guest speakers to promote collaboration and establish connections necessary to be successful in the profession of Healthcare Interpreting.
-This conference is unique to our program.
+This program offers a unique two day industry driven Interpreter Conference which brings students, alumni, interpreters, managers, recruiters and expert guest speakers together to promote collaboration and establish connections necessary to be successful in the profession of Healthcare Interpreting.

 We have the only 12 credit academic certificate of completion in Maricopa County.